Stationary densities and delocalized domain walls in asymmetric exclusion processes competing for finite pools of resources: THE MODEL

 \section{THE MODEL}

-We briefly revisit the construction and dynamics of the model proposed and studied in Ref.~\cite{astik-erwin} that we use for our work.
+We now revisit the construction and dynamics of the model proposed and studied in Ref.~\cite{astik-erwin} that we use for our work.
 The model is composed of two 1D lattices, $T_{1}$ and $T_{2}$, of equal length exhibiting dynamical rules of TASEP which are connected to two reservoirs, $R_{1}$ and $R_{2}$, with finite particle-carrying capacity at their ends, see Fig.~\ref{model-diagram} for the schematic diagram.
-The TASEP lanes are of equal length $L$ with thier sites labeled as $j=1,2,...,L$.
+The TASEP lanes are of equal length $L$ with their sites labeled as $j=1,2,...,L$.
 Assumed to be point reservoirs without any spatial extent or internal dynamics, $R_{1}$ and $R_{2}$ respectively have $N_{1}$ and $N_{2}$ number of particles in them that are functions of time.
 The particles in the system interact with each other only through hard-core exclusion, meaning that each site on both TASEP lanes can be occupied by no more than one particle at a given time.
-Thus, each TASEP site has only two states: either empty or occupied.
+Thus, each TASEP site can be in either of two states: empty or occupied.
 We follow the dynamics prescribed in Ref.~\cite{astik-erwin}.
-We briefly describe that below for the convenience of the reader. \begin{itemize} \item[(1)] At each time step, one site is randomly selected from each of $T_{1}$ and $T_{2}$. \item[(2)] If the selected site is $j=1$ and empty, a particle enters from $R_{1}$($R_{2}$) into $T_{1}$($T_{2}$) with rate $\alpha_\text{eff}^{(1)}$($\alpha_\text{eff}^{(2)}$). \item[(3)] If the site is $j=L$ and occupied, a particle exits from $T_{1}$($T_{2}$) to $R_{2}$ ($R_{1}$) with rate $\beta_\text{eff}^{(1)}$($\beta_\text{eff}^{(2)}$). \item[(4)] The effective rates depend on the instantaneous reservoir populations $N_1$ and $N_2$ (Eqs.~(\ref{eff-rates-T1})-(\ref{f-and-g})). \item[(5)] If $1 < j < L$, a particle hops to the next site $j+1$ -- rightward in $T_{1}$, leftward in $T_{2}$ -- at rate 1, if site $j+1$ is empty; see Fig.~\ref{model-diagram}. \end{itemize}
+We briefly describe that below for the convenience of the reader.